 Crispy green beans, juicy chicken, and tender potatoes cooked to perfection.
-My ultimate comfort food, Chicken Green Beans, and Potatoes that are Paleo, Soy-free, Whole30 friendly.
-Quick, easy, and perfect for meal prep.
+My ultimate comfort food, chicken Green Beans, and Potatoes which are soy free, quick, easy, and perfect for meal prep.

 Tossed with a salty, umami, Chinese-spiced sauce, this chicken green beans and potatoes is my ultimate comfort food.